-As the Director of Marketing and Business Development, Jan will help plan and coordinate fundraising events, serve self-advocates and their families, manage social media and outreach, and will work to help grow ILO into a sustainable organization.
+As the Director of Member Services Jan helps plan and coordinate fundraising events, serves self-advocates and their families, manages communications through social media and outreach, and works to help grow ILO into a sustainable organization.

 Jan has a background in: working for non-profits, technology – as a web developer and webmaster, and has a degree in business development/marketing.
 Experience in these three areas helps her provide support and expertise in building strong and productive organizations.